Engee documentation

 Dependencies

-To enable this parameter, switch on the Model activation delay parameter.
+To use this parameter, select the check box Model activation delay.

 Thermal